‘The Sims 4’ DLC: Eco Living Wins Fan Vote But With Caveat, Losing Themes To Still Be Used

 “Thankfully none of the work that was already done will go to waste.
 We’ll file these ideas and pieces of art away for the future.
 Some of them may get made into a Stuff Pack eventually, some could be incorporated into a Game or Expansion pack, and some may simply catch our eye as an object or piece of clothing we want to create someday.
 I can’t specifically tell you what will become of them, because we ourselves don’t know yet.”

 The Sims 4 players will be requested to select the art style to be used on the Eco Living DLC from April 10 to 12.
-The folks over at Maxis will provide fans with new options although there is no word yet on how many there will be.
+The folks over at Maxis will provide fans with new options, although there is no word yet on how many there will be.

-The process of putting this DLC together will last a while since the next voting session, which will be for the objects and clothing for The Sims 4 Eco Living Stuff Pack, will not occur until May 21.
+The process of putting this DLC together will last a while, since the next voting session, which will be for the objects and clothing for The Sims 4 Eco Living Stuff Pack, will not occur until May 21.
 Feature selection is not happening until late June.

 Maxis will not leave players empty-handed though.
 The company has teased a fitness-themed theme Stuff Pack for summer and a family-centric Game Pack for spring.
 The Sims 4 players are not too thrilled about the former while the latter has many intrigued.

-Some say it could be the Seasons DLC they have been waiting for with the pictures of seasons in the background shown in the first seconds of the teaser as clue.
+Some say it could be the Seasons DLC they have been waiting for, and the pictures of seasons in the background shown in the first seconds of the teaser offer a clue.
 Others say that whatever the DLC ends up being, it might finally add pre-teens to The Sims 4 as the character sitting in the back is believed to be one.

 [Featured Image by Maxis and Electronic Arts]